apache/sling-site/src/main/jbake/content/documentation/development/null-analysis.md

 # Introduction

 The Sling API forces developers to sometimes check for `null` return values.
 Most prominently this is the case for [`Adaptable.adaptTo`](https://sling.apache.org/apidocs/sling8/org/apache/sling/api/adapter/Adaptable.html#adaptTo-java.lang.Class-) and [`ResourceResolver.getResource`](https://sling.apache.org/apidocs/sling8/org/apache/sling/api/resource/ResourceResolver.html#getResource-java.lang.String-).
 This is often forgotten, which may lead to `NullPointerException`s.
 Sling API 2.9.0 introduced the JSR-305 annotations ([SLING-4377](https://issues.apache.org/jira/browse/SLING-4377)) which allow tools to check automatically for missing null checks in the code.
-Since Sling API 2.18.4 JetBrains NotNull annotations are used instead.
+Since Sling API 2.18.4 JetBrains NotNull annotations are used instead ([SLING-7798](https://issues.apache.org/jira/browse/SLING-7798)).

 # Annotations

 The annotations used within Sling are based on the [Jetbrains Annotations][jetbrains-annotations-docs].
 Although introduced by the company that offers the IntelliJ IDEA IDE, those annotations are understood by most of the tools and used by other Apache Projects like Apache Oak.

 Sling only uses the following two annotations: